+DISCUSSION

-- 7. DISCUSSION - A. 2018 Community Development Block Grant (CDBG) Contingency Plan
+A. 2018 Community Development Block Grant (CDBG) Contingency Plan

 Ms. Catalano proposed making a change to the contingency plan relative to receiving more funds than estimated.
 The idea is to make the document as flexible as possible to accommodate the greatest number of options without having to get approval from the Council.
 As proposed, the first step in the event of additional funds that would increase the cap for planning and administration was to spend the additional money up to the full cap amount if needed.
-The second step in the event of additional funds to existing projects in that category if they could demonstrate they could spend the additional funds to additional funding in a timely manner; any new programs would need Council approval.
+The second step in the event of additional funds that would increase the cap for public services was to allocate additional funds to existing projects in that category if they could demonstrate they could spend the additional funding in a timely manner; any new programs would need Council approval.